Distinguishing Power of 4-Legendrian Permutation Racks: 4-Legendrian Rack Invariants

 \subsection{Coloring Invariants}

-In \cite[Sec.\ 4.2]{kimura-thesis}, Kimura introduced an invariant of Legendrian knots $L$ called the \emph{fundamental 4-Legendrian rack}, which we denote by $F(L)$.
-This is defined in the same vein as the fundamental GL-rack, which Karmakar, Saraf, and Singh introduced in \cite[Thm.\ 4.3]{Karmakar_2025}, and the fundamental quandle of a smooth knot, which was independently introduced by Joyce \cite{Joyce_1982} and Matveev \cite{1984_Matveev}.
+In 2024, Kimura \cite[Sec.\ 4.2]{kimura-thesis} introduced an invariant of Legendrian knots $L$ called the \emph{fundamental 4-Legendrian rack}, which we denote by $F(L)$.
+This is defined in the same vein as the fundamental GL-rack of $L$, which Karmakar, Saraf, and Singh introduced in \cite[Thm.\ 4.3]{Karmakar_2025}, and the fundamental quandle of a smooth knot, which was independently introduced by Joyce \cite{Joyce_1982} and Matveev \cite{1984_Matveev}.

 We outline the construction here; see \cite[Sec.\ 4.2]{kimura-thesis} for details, and cf.\ \cite{Karmakar_2025,Cheng_2025fundamentalgeneralizedlegendrianrack}.
-4-Legendrian racks can be viewed as an algebraic theory with two binary operations $\tr^{\pm 1}$ and four unary operations $\ul^{\pm 1},\ur^{\pm 1}$.
-It follows from general results from universal algebra that we can consider \emph{free 4-Legendrian racks}, which are defined using the usual universal property, and take quotients of 4-Legendrian racks by congruence relations.
+View 4-Legendrian racks as an algebraic theory with two binary operations $\tr^{\pm 1}$ and four unary operations $\ul^{\pm 1},\ur^{\pm 1}$.
+By general results from universal algebra, \emph{free 4-Legendrian racks} exist and are characterized up to isomorphism by the usual universal property.
+Moreover, we can take quotients of 4-Legendrian racks by congruence relations.

 Fix an oriented front projection of a Legendrian knot $L$.
 Label the \emph{arcs} (i.e., connected components) of the front projection by $x_1,\dots,x_n$, and let $F\coloneq \langle x_1,\dots,x_n\rangle$ be the free 4-Legendrian rack generated by $x_1,\dots,x_n$.
 Starting at any crossing in the front projection, traverse the knot using its given orientation.
-At each cusp, impose a label $\ul,\ur,\dl$, or $\dr$ in the obvious way, depending on the orientation of the cusp; cf.\ \eqref{eq:d-inv}.
+At each cusp, impose a label $\ul,\ur,\dl$, or $\dr$ depending on the orientation of the cusp in the obvious way; cf.\ \eqref{eq:d-inv}.
 At each crossing, impose a relation on $F$ between arcs as illustrated in Figure \ref{fig:crossings}.
-Define $F(L)$ to be $F$ modulo the congruence relation generated by these $n$ crossing relations.
+Define $F(L)$ to be the quotient of $F$ by the congruence relation generated by these $n$ crossing relations.

-It can be shown that the isomorphism class of $F(L)$ is an invariant of $L$; see \cite[Sec.\ 4.2]{kimura-thesis}.
-Of course, this invariant is difficult to use directly, so we instead consider \emph{colorings} of $F(L)$ by finite 4-Legendrian racks.
+One can show that the isomorphism class of $F(L)$ is an invariant of $L$ by using Legendrian Reidemeister moves; see \cite[Sec.\ 4.2]{kimura-thesis}.
+Of course, it is difficult to distinguish infinite 4-Legendrian racks directly from their generators and relations, so we instead consider \emph{colorings} of $F(L)$ by finite 4-Legendrian racks.
 These are easier to compute since $F(L)$ is finitely presented (having $n$ generators and $n$ relations in the above construction).